coderefinery/git-intro/content/level.md

 ## How about staging and committing?

-- It is OK to start committing directly.
+- It is OK to start committing directly by doing `git commit SOMEFILE`.
 - Commit early and often: rather create too many commits than too few.
   You can always combine commits later.
 - Once you commit, it is very, very hard to really lose your code.